Bath Installation Cost

 How Much to Fit a Bath?

-The average price to get a bath installed is £450-£800.
-This covers the removal of the old bath as well as the supply and installation of the new bath.
+The average price to get a bath installed is £700.
+This covers the removal of the old bath and the supply and installation of the new bath.
 For this price, you can get a steel or acrylic standard, double-ended, corner, or shower over bath.

-Other options that can increase the cost are whirlpool baths these range from £950 - £3,500.
-You will also have to pay a premium for a walk-in bathtub.
-These start from around £3,000.
+Other options that can increase the cost are whirlpool baths.
+These range from £950 to £3,500.
+You will also have to pay a premium for a walk-in bathtub, with prices starting from around £3,300.

 New Bath Prices